 John shared a research finding that LinkedIn visitors are more likely to interact with people in their network rather than businesses.
 Add to this the expansive nature of personal networks over business, the case is compelling that your company's LinkedIn strategy should have employees, not the company, at the forefront.

 Successful LinkedIn engagement springs from consistently posting on-brand content that follows the rule of being challenging, inspirational or drawing a chuckle.

 In the most recent LinkedIn algorithm change, posts that cause people to linger longer than a few seconds are prioritized, giving advantage to video and long-form content.
 John shares an interesting hack for this utilizing PDF documents.

 We also cover how to strengthen you LinkedIn profile and even touch on Clubhouse (an up-and-coming invitation-only social networking platform).

 Did you enjoy this episode?
 Watch more episodes from our LinkedIn Miniseries!

-Think about the last time you visited LinkedIn, you were probably taking a break from your busy work, wanting some sort of just change of pace, and you went to your news feed and you started scrolling at a pretty rapid pace.
-Think about the companies are more likely the people that caused you to pause notice that post.
+Wendy: Think about the last time you visited LinkedIn, you were probably taking a break from your busy work, wanting some sort of just change of pace, and you went to your news feed and you started scrolling at a pretty rapid pace.
+Think about the companies, or more likely the people that caused you to pause.
+Notice that post.
 What did that post say and those that you decided to interact with?
 Well, I want you to have that in your mind as you listen to this episode with a technical copywriter who is also an expert at LinkedIn content development.

 And he has wonderful practical advice on how to increase engagement for your company and for your personal brand through stronger content.
 One of the things he likes to say is that boring is the new risky and you'll find out what that means and how you can avoid being boring when it comes to social content.
 Let's do this.